xhajnal/DiPS/README.md

 to run thought the workflow of the paper just run the notebooks in this order.
 The documentation and the source code of the used functions is in `mpm\src`.
 When you are familiar with the notebooks, try your input files or even adapt the notebooks.

-### Tool
-\- open command line in the main mpm directory (on Win - please open it with admin privileges to ensure changing the PRISM setting does not fail on permission denied)

-`>> cd src`

-`>> python gui.py`

-Graphical User Interface should appear now.
-We are currently working on the manual, by that time you have to manage on your own.

 *****
 ## HOW TO USE